-Calabazas South is a quiet wedge of ranch homes tucked between Calabazas Creek greenbelt and the bustle of De Anza Boulevard.
-Most houses date to the late-1960s, one-story layouts with wide eaves and two-car garages; many owners have refreshed façades with smooth stucco and drought-friendly gardens, so curb appeal feels neat but not showy.
+Calabazas South is a quiet wedge of ranch homes tucked between the Calabazas Creek greenbelt and the bustle of De Anza Boulevard in West San Jose.
+Most houses date to the late 1960s, one-story layouts with wide eaves and two-car garages, and many owners have refreshed facades with smooth stucco and drought-friendly gardens, so curb appeal reads neat but not showy.
 Evenings bring a steady stream of joggers and stroller walks along the creek trail, while kids ride bikes on the low-traffic interior lanes.
-The neighborhood’s social hub is Calabazas Branch Library and its adjacent park just north of the tract.
-Families linger for story time, then cross to the playgrounds, basketball courts, and weekend soccer meet-ups on the turf.
-A five-minute drive west reaches Westgate and Mitsuwa for groceries and ramen stops, yet inside the tract traffic noise stays minimal despite nearby Highway 85.
-Tech commuters appreciate quick freeway and expressway access, and Cupertino-Union schools draw many buyers, with bus stops scattered throughout the block grid.
+The social hub is the Calabazas Branch Library and its adjacent park just north of the tract, where families linger for story time before crossing to the playgrounds, basketball courts, and weekend soccer on the turf.
+A five-minute drive west reaches Westgate and Mitsuwa for groceries and ramen, yet inside the tract the noise from nearby Highway 85 stays minimal.
+Tech commuters appreciate the quick freeway and expressway access, and the Cupertino Union schools draw a lot of buyers to this pocket.
+It is low-key, green-edged, and quietly well-located.

 | School Name | Type | Grades | Houseberry School Score |